Switching and routing

 Switching

-- Spanning tree protocol and multiple spanning tree instances per switch
+- Spanning tree protocol with multiple spanning tree instances per switch

 - Promiscuous mode

-Internet Group Management Protocol (IGMP) per RFC 2236
+Internet Group Management Protocol for multicast group membership.

-Internet Control Message Protocol (ICMP) per RFC 792
+Internet Control Message Protocol for diagnostics and signalling.

 - Source and destination port numbers

-- Public IP of Host from WAN Router
+- Public IP of a host obtained from the WAN router

 - Area ID